What is a famine? Criteria, declaration, and controversies

 All these conditions are necessary, but not sufficient.
 This means that if only the first condition is met, it can be said that more than 20% of the population is in Phase 5 (catastrophe), but the area could not be officially classified as a famine.
 If the thresholds of two of these three conditions have been exceeded, and it is believed that the third is also likely to have been exceeded, this is referred to as a famine with reasonable evidence.
 If there is clear and convincing evidence that all three thresholds have been reached, this is referred to as a famine with solid evidence.

 It is also important to note that this system is only a technical classification.
-When a national analysis suggests a possible famine, the Famine Review Committee is activated, which examines the evidence with technical rigour and confirms the findings.
-This is what enables governments and international agencies to make the formal declaration of famine; the responsibility for doing so rests with them.
+When a national analysis suggests a possible famine, the Famine Review Committee is activated, which analyses the evidence with technical rigour and confirms the findings.
+This is what enables governments and international agencies to make a formal famine declaration; the responsibility for doing so rests with them.
+The declaration helps to raise the visibility of the crisis, mobilise funding to respond to it, and even bring about policy changes (World Hunger Education Service, 2024).

 A famine always requires urgent action from all parties involved to ensure humanitarian access, a rapid multisectoral response, and the cessation of conflict, if it is considered a contributing factor.